Financial transaction tax: Currency transaction tax

-On 19 September 2001, retired speculator George Soros put forward a proposal, issuing special drawing rights (SDR) that the rich countries would pledge for providing international assistance and the alleviation of poverty and other approved objectives.
+On 19 September 2001, retired speculator George Soros put forward a proposal, issuing special drawing rights (SDR) that the rich countries would pledge for providing international assistance and the alleviation of poverty and other objectives.
 According to Soros this could make a substantial amount of money available almost immediately.
 In 1997, IMF member governments agreed to a one-time special allocation of SDRs, totaling approximately $27.5 billion.
 This is slightly less than 0.1% of the global GDP.
 Members having 71% of the total vote needed for implementation have already ratified the decision.
 All it needs is the approval of the United States Congress.
 If the scheme is successfully tested, it could be followed by an annual issue of SDRs and the amounts could be scaled up "so that they could have a meaningful impact on many of our most pressing social issues".

 Bank transaction tax

 Between 1982 and 2002 Australia charged a bank account debits tax on customer withdrawals from bank accounts with a cheque facility.
 Some Latin American countries also experimented with taxes levied on bank transactions.
 Argentina introduced a bank transaction tax in 1984 before it was abolished in 1992.
 Brazil implemented its temporary "CPMF" in 1993, which lasted until 2007.
 The broad-based tax levied on all debit (and/or credit) entries on bank accounts proved to be evasion-proof, more efficient, and less costly than orthodox tax models.

 It often applies to deposits and withdrawals from bank accounts, often including checking accounts.